 2 Types of Leg Press Machines

 At the gym, you may encounter two different types of leg press machines:

-- Incline Leg Press Machine: Alternatively, on this piece of equipment, your feet are stationed above you on the platform at a 45-degree angle.
+- Incline Leg Press Machine: alternatively, on this piece of equipment, your feet are stationed above you on the platform at a 45-degree angle.
 Weight plates can be added for extra resistance.
-Your legs will diagonally point toward the ceiling.
+Your legs will diagonally point towards the ceiling.
 While you press, your body has to work against gravity and any added weight.
-Whenever possible, it’s best to have a spotter when using this machine.
+Whenever possible, it's best to have a spotter when using this machine.